ianmdesign/fivem-loading-imlxd/README.md

 ## Customization

-To customize the loading screen, you can modify the "index.html" file in the "html" folder of the repository.
+To customize the loading screen, you can modify the "index.html" file.
 Here are some things you can customize:

 ### Logo

-To add your own logo, replace the "logo.png" file in the "html/img" folder with your own logo file.
-The recommended size for the logo is 512x512 pixels.
+To add your own logo, replace the "logo.png" file with your own logo file.
+The recommended size for the logo is at least 512x512 pixels.

 ### Background Image

-To add your own background image, replace the "background.jpg" file in the "html/img" folder with your own image file.
-The recommended size for the background image is at least 1920x1080 pixels, but highly recommended that aspect ration 16x9 is used for FiveM Compatability.
+To add your own background image, replace the "video.mp4" file with your own video file.
+The recommended size for the background video is at least 1920x1080 pixels, but highly recommended that aspect ration 16x9 is used for FiveM Compatability.

-### Loading Text
+### Audio

-To change the loading text, modify the "loading_text" variable in the "index.html" file.
-You can change the text to anything you like.
+To change the Background Audio, replace the "song.mp3" file with your own audio file.

 ## Credits